maourynd/cctransactionspammer/README.md

 but haven't been able to solve that problem with this module.

-The credit card info used is from ayden (https://docs.adyen.com/development-resources/test-cards/test-card-numbers) Thank you!
+The credit card info used is from ayden (https://docs.adyen.com/development-resources/test-cards/test-card-numbers)

+It's important to note that you need a valid request url (so, a submit form) and you will need the payload information to use for your data struct.

+Thank you!